Orange County's COVID-19 Trends Show Slowdown in Infections - NewsBreak

 Chinsio-Kwong suggested Halloween and Dia de los Muertos festivities could be used as an excuse to decorate masks.

-“People said the same thing last winter, so I'll believe it when I see it,'' Noymer said.
-“I do expect more flu this winter than last winter....
-Flu will eventually come back and it will be this winter, but it's too early to say it will be a calamity.''

-Noymer, nonetheless, said is “apprehensive'' about a winter surge and advised continued masking for indoor activities.

-The county had 25.1% of its ICU beds available and 70% of its ventilators as of Tuesday.
+Friday's data brought the county's cumulative totals to 299,594 cases since the pandemic began, according to the OCHCA.
+The county had 25.6% of its ICU beds available and 68% of its ventilators as of Friday.

 As of Oct.
 2, the county's new case rate per 100,000 people was 3.1 among fully vaccinated residents and 16.1 for the unvaccinated.